 Help Us Investigate Trump’s Travel Ban

 Are you from Iraq, Iran, Syria, Yemen, Sudan, Libya or Somalia?
 Did you aid the U.S. military or U.S. journalists?
 We want to hear from you if President Trump’s now-suspended travel ban is still impacting your life.
-Email us at email@example.com to share your story.
+Email us at [email protected]a.org to share your story.

 Ironically, the State Department has been routinely criticized by Congress for taking too long to process these types of visas — a lag time blamed in part on the security measures in place to vet the applicants.
 In 2013, a bi-partisan group from Congress wrote to President Barack Obama to decry the encumbered process that had kept more of the visas from being issued, pleading for more “efficiency and effectiveness.”

 “Our allied military translators are quite possibly the most vetted individuals aligned with our military,” wrote Matt Zeller, a combat veteran and co-founder of No One Left Behind, a nonprofit that helps interpreters immigrate to the United States.

 Interpreters like Haider have to provide a letter of recommendation from a military officer, in some cases from a general, as a first step to qualify for the visa.
 (Haider has recommendations on USMC letterhead from 10 officers attesting to his loyalty and dedication.)
 And interpreters are essentially vetted with security checks twice: once before being allowed to work alongside U.S. service members and then again when applying for the visa.

 Zeller and other military advocates say the ban could have damaging long-term consequences, scaring off people willing to work with the U.S. military abroad.
 Marines are once again back in Al Taqqadum to help the Iraqis fight the Islamic State.